 Traditional zoning separated homes from employment, shopping and commercial spaces.
 Commercial and industrial spaces were concentrated in large centers oriented towards the freeway and the automobile.
 Population growth and traffic congestion created a need to accommodate a better mix of uses where people can live, work and shop.
 Mixed-use development can provide a better jobs to housing balance and provide citizens with the option to live closer to work, thus making walking, biking and transit choices more abundant.
 Mixed-use buildings as described under C.5 above are a combination of retail/commercial/office and/or service uses with residential use in the same building or on the same site.
-Mixed use is permitted and encouraged in the Downtown Commercial (DC) zone, Neighborhood Business Zones (NB) and through Master Plans developed consistent with City regulations governing such process.
+Mixed use is permitted and encouraged in the Downtown Commercial (DC) zone, Neighborhood Business Zones (NB) and through Planned Neighborhood Development Review in the Employment Park I (EP-1) zone Master Plans developed consistent with City regulations governing such process.